sobrienpdx/20180305-FullStack-Night/4 Django/docs/05 - User Management.md

 ### Accessing Groups and Permissions

 The `User` model has two many-to-many fields: groups and permissions.
 You can access these on the User object using the ORM.
 Note that `user_permissions` only include permissions assigned to that individual user, and not permissions that user has as part of a group.
-However, `has_perm` will check if the given permission is amony the group.
+However, `has_perm` will check if the given permission is among the group.

 - `user.groups.set([group_list])` set the groups
 - `user.groups.add(group, group, ...)` add to a group